rodriguezjorgex/code-dot-org/frontend/packages/component-library/CONTRIBUTING.md

 ✅ Keep the PR focused on **one feature or fix**.
 ✅ Add **clear, descriptive commit messages**.
-✅ Keep PRs under **500 lines** where possible (large PRs are harder to review).
 ✅ Add screenshots or recordings to demonstrate UI changes.
 ✅ Use `Draft PR` if the feature is still a work in progress.

+✅ Keep PRs under 500 lines where possible (large PRs are harder to review — if necessary, break them into smaller PRs).
+Of course, if it’s a PR adding a completely new component or major feature, larger PRs are acceptable.

 ## ✅ How to Get Your PR Approved Faster

 - If there’s no response after **48 hours**, politely ping the reviewer in Slack.
-- If you receive feedback, **address it quickly** to keep the momentum going.
+- If you receive feedback, **respond within 24–48 hours** to keep the momentum going.
 - Make sure all **CI tests** are passing before requesting a review.

-## 🙌 Thank you for helping improve the Code.org Design System!
+## 🙌 Thank you for helping improve the Code.org Design System (@code-dot-org/component-library)!